MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/connect-to-exchange-online-powershell-v2.md

 The **Get-Mailbox** cmdlet, which returns 60+ properties in commands.
 If you run the **Get-EXOMailbox** cmdlet with specific *Property* or *PropertySets* parameter values, the output object will contain only those specific properties, and the time it takes to return those results will be much faster.

 Refer to the individual **\*-ExO\*** cmdlet reference topics for more information on the *Property* and *PropertySets* parameters on each cmdlet.

+### Connect to Exchange Online PowerShell v2
+Though the Exchange Online PowerShell v2 module contains a set of new ~10 REST API backed CMDLETs and all the older Remote PowerShell cmdlets, a single Connect commandlet will allow to establish an RPS Session and authenticate for the new EXO Cmdlets.
+Example -

+$UserCredential = Get-Credential
+Connect-ExchangeOnline -Credential $UserCredential

+The first command gets the user credentials, and then stores them in the $Credential variable.

+The second command connects the current PowerShell session using the credentials in the $Credential.
+Please note that after the second command is completed, password key in $Credential variable becomes empty.

+After Connect-ExchangeOnline is successful, you can now run all the new V2 cmdlets as well as older Remote PowerShell cmdlets.

+Please see the cmdlet reference for detailed instructions on Connect-ExchangeOnline cmdlet.